 The ACMA policy on compliance may be found here:

-ACMA have lost many field technical staff (“radio Inspectors”).
-They are thus forced to prioritise interference management.
+ACMA have lost many field technical staff (“Radio Inspectors”).
+Thus, they are forced to prioritise interference management regulatory enforcement.
 Interference impacting on safety of life services – maritime and aviation – is the highest priority, followed by commercial services such as mobile telephones, land mobile networks and broadcasting.

 Amateur Radio is, in all reality, at the bottom of the list.
 So, we have to do much of the technical work ourselves.